Edge Collective

 Indeed, while some people still do feel 'knocked out' for a few weeks after infection, most COVID-19 cases now seem to be 'mild', especially for those with up-to-date vaccinations.

-Further: it has been shown that the risk of developing 'long covid' symptoms increases with every infection, whether initially mild or severe.
-By the third infection, the chances of developing some long-covid symptom is estimated to be over 35%, or greater than 1-in-3.
+Further: there is now evidence that the risk of developing 'long covid' symptoms increases with every infection, whether the infection was initially mild or severe.
+By the third infection, the chances of developing long-covid symptoms is estimated to be over 35%, or greater than 1-in-3 (see 'Chart 2' below).

 )